 Workaholics like myself tend to overestimate their importance.
 We think the company will fall apart the minute we take our minds off work.
 People who are dragging their feet on the job often have the opposite problem.
 They don’t believe they are making any difference.

-7. Do I know the value I bring to my team?
+7. Do I Know the Value I Bring to My Team?

 Sure.
 The company will go on with or without us.
 This is as true of me as it is of the college intern we hired last week.
 But do you know what happens when you don’t show up?
-Do you know what happens when you do a half-ass job?
+Do you know what happens when you do a half-assed job?
 Do you care?

-I love it that this telecommuter is looking after her own motivation and poking around the Internet for advice.
+I love that this telecommuter is looking after her own motivation and poking around the Internet for advice.
 I bet she is more involved already than she gives herself credit for.
 One final piece of advice: don’t be shy about asking your boss and your employer for whatever you need to do your job well.
-Not only will most companies honor your request, they will thank you for making it.
+Not only will most companies honor your request, but they will also thank you for making it.

 If you want your employees to take more initiative, you might like my book, because it will put you in touch with the initiative-taking part of their brains.